-Suspect dead in Georgia police shooting
+2nd Georgia officer dies; suspect dead

 Americus police Officer Nicholas Ryan Smarr, 25, was killed while answering a call about a domestic dispute at the complex, the Georgia Bureau of Investigation said.

-The other officer, Jody Smith, works for the university in the town some 138 miles south of Atlanta.
-He remained in critical condition Thursday.
+The other officer, Jody Smith, worked for the university in the town some 140 miles south of Atlanta.
+He died of his injuries on Thursday afternoon, the university said.

 The GBI identified the suspect as Minquell Kennedy Lembrick, though a search of public records shows variants of his first name.